 THIS POST MAY CONTAIN AFFILIATE LINKS FOR YOU TO EASILY FIND THE PRODUCTS MENTIONED.
 PLEASE READ MY DISCLOSURES TAB FOR MORE INFO.

-The woven stitch is one of my all-time favorite crochet stitches.
-It is an excellent stitch for beginners.
 Using only the chain stitch and single crochet stitch, this pattern takes on interesting textures based on the selected yarn.

 Many of my crocheted items are created from basic stitches and adjusted to the size and shape that I want.
 Most of my handcrafted crochet items are flat – scarves, tote bags, or afghans, and do not require extensive shaping or increases/decreases.